YaelDillies/LeanCamCombi/docs/index.md

 pip3 install ./leanblueprint
 ```

-To actually build the blueprint, `cd` to the `con-nf` folder and run
+To actually build the blueprint, `cd` to the `LeanCamCombi` folder and run
 ```
 leanproject get-mathlib-cache
 leanproject build